 stupid idiots traveling around and bringing back new parasites and diseases. over 7 years agoAnswered by Luke via WorldNomads.com

 ^ any cases Luke?
 Besides STDs which can be caught anywhere (or STIs, whatever floats your tube), has there been any cases where a traveller or "stupid idiot" has been to beautiful Laos and returned to transmit a new parasite or disease to another?

 The particular river in question in Vieng is part of the Mekong, so it has quite a strong current, like being caught in a RIP in the ocean.
 Lots of people get what is called Pink Eye,from bacterial infections.
 If you don't over drink it's an enjoyable experience, there are lots of signs saying if you can't swim don't jump!
 It is sad about the recent Aussies that died but if you are moderate it is great fun..
 I jumped in the river and came out fine.
 Some of the bars provide toilets which are located on the river banks which are a short walk from the river.
-Laos is a third world country and that shouldn't be forgotten. about 6 years ago
+Laos is a third world country and that shouldn't be forgotten. over 6 years ago